elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

    ![Palette with custom components](doc/images/palette-with-custom-components.png)
 1. Drag the `Download File` component onto the canvas to create the first pipeline node.
 1. Drag the `Count Lines` component onto the canvas to create a second node and connect the two nodes as shown.

-   ![Pipeline with two custom components](doc/images/wip-tutorial-pipeline.png) Note the problem icons that are attached to each node.
-Hover over each node and review the error messages: they require input values that you need to specify.
+   ![Pipeline with two custom components](doc/images/wip-tutorial-pipeline.png)

+   Note the problem icons that are attached to each node.
+Hover over each node and review the error messages: there are required property values you need to specify to render the node functional.
 1. Open the properties of the `Download File` node (right click on the node and select `Open Properties`).
 1. This node requires one input - the URL of a file.
 Enter `https://raw.githubusercontent.com/elyra-ai/examples/master/pipelines/run-pipelines-on-kubeflow-pipelines/data/data.csv`.

    ![Configure download node](doc/images/configure-download-node.png)

 1. Open the properties of the `Count Lines` node.
 1. This node also requires one input - the content of a file to be analyzed.
 TODO (requires [PR 2094](https://github.com/elyra-ai/elyra/pull/2094))
    ![Configure count lines node](doc/images/configure-count-lines-node.png)